yugprajapati212/Python-by-C-/README.md

 ./snakegame
 ```
 ## How to play Python by C++
 The snake will intially be of size 1 cell then it will grow each time it consumes a point.
 The more points it consumes and bigger it gets, more the score is done, and it keeps getting tougher to keep the game going.
-For movement of snake, usage of W, A, S, D keys is done.
-W for going upwards, S for downwards, A for right and D for left.
+For movement of snake, both WASD and arrow keys are usable.
+In case of WASD, W for going upwards, S for downwards, A for right and D for left.
 The goal is to eat as many points as possible until the snake collides with obstacles or itself.

 ![T](images/logo.jpeg)